-Although how I work with clients tend to differ with every project, I would generally take on either one of or all of the following pieces in an eCommerce replatforming project:
+Although the way that I work with clients tends to differ with every project, I generally take on one of, or all of, the following roles in an eCommerce replatforming project:

-- Hands-On eCommerce Solutions Support – I often provide hands-on support through platform migration projects, with areas I’d generally cover including things like platform setup / configuration, module configuration, data migration, merchandising support, managing things like shipping and tax and project management / direction.
+- Hands-On eCommerce Solutions Support – I often provide hands-on support through platform migration projects, with areas I’d generally cover including platform setup and configuration, module configuration, data migration, merchandising support, managing things like shipping and tax and project management/direction.

-- Requirements Gathering – I’d run a series of workshops to capture all functional requirements and build out a requirement and solution for each line item.
-This would generally consist of going through the native capabilities of a number of eCommerce platforms and the common customisations and third party solutions used against each line item.
-I’d then enrich these requirements and, in a lot of cases, support the decision process around the platform selected.
-In some cases I’d also then run the RfP process, depending on requirements and the retailer.
+- Requirements Gathering – I typically run a series of workshops to capture all functional requirements and build out a requirement and solution for each line item.
+This would generally consist of going through the native capabilities of a number of eCommerce platforms and the common customisations and third party solutions used, against each line item.
+I’d then enrich these requirements and, in many cases, support the decision process around the platform selected.
+In some cases, I’d also then run the RfP process, depending on requirements and the retailer.

-- Platform Due-Diligence – I’ve also done a number of projects focused on due-diligence around specific eCommerce platforms – with an objective of better understanding certain capabilities, levels of customisations required, technical strengths, potential limitations etc.
+- Platform Due-Diligence – I’ve also undertaken a number of projects focused on due-diligence around specific eCommerce platforms – with the objective of better understanding certain capabilities, levels of customisations required, technical strengths, and potential limitations.

-I’ve been working in and around eCommerce for around 10 years, working with online retailers of all sizes.
+I’ve been involved in eCommerce for around 10 years, working with online retailers of all sizes.
 Over the last 5 years, I’ve been focusing more on the technology and customer experience aspects, having previously worked more on strategy and customer acquisition.

 My company recently hired Paul to help us work through a complex e-commerce platform migration from Magento to Shopify Plus.
 From day one, he poured himself into the team and project and brought tremendous value.